yoseph1618/javascript-practice/README.md

 2 atk
 120 atpm

 Whenever a player gains enough xp, they level up.
-Max level is 10.
-Whenever a player gains a level, their stats are increased by a percentage.
+Max level is 21.
+Whenever a player gains a level, their stats are increased by a set amount, and the player can choose a stat to upgrade.
+Max upgrade level for a stat is level 3.

 ### The stats and what they do; ###
     Your HP number is the max amount of hit points you can have which starting is 100.